Street name: Street renaming

 Sometimes, when communities are consolidated, the streets are renamed according to a uniform system.
-For example, when the community of Georgetown ceased to have even a nominal existence independent of Washington, D.C., the streets in Georgetown were renamed as an extension of Washington's street-naming convention.
+For example, when Georgetown became part of Washington, D.C., the streets in Georgetown were renamed as an extension of Washington's street-naming convention.
 Also, when leaders of Arlington County, Virginia, asked the United States Post Office Department to place the entire county in the "Arlington, Virginia" postal area, the Post Office refused to do so until the county adopted a uniform addressing and street-naming system, which the county did in 1932.

 In 1906, Cleveland, Ohio renamed streets to a numbered system.
 For an example Erie Street became East 9th Street, Bond Street became East 6th Street, and so forth.
-In Cleveland and its suburbs, all north-south streets are numbered from Cleveland's Public Square and east-west streets are numbered from the northernmost point in Cuyahoga County, which is in the City of Euclid.
+In Cleveland and its suburbs, all north–south streets are numbered from Cleveland's Public Square and east–west streets are numbered from the northernmost point in Cuyahoga County, which is in the City of Euclid.
 Bedford, Berea, and Chagrin Falls do not adhere to the grid rules of Cleveland.
 After World War I, Cleveland renamed a numbered street to Liberty Boulevard, to commemorate Cleveland area soldiers who had been killed in the Great War; in 1981, this street was renamed to Martin Luther King Jr. Drive.

 In the New York City borough of Queens, a huge street renaming campaign began in the early 20th century, changing almost all of the street names into numbers, in accordance with the adoption of a new unified house numbering scheme.
 Some New York City Subway stations retained their names, instead of changing with their corresponding street(s).
 A few examples survive today, such as 33rd Street–Rawson Street station.

 Sometimes street renaming can be controversial, because of antipathy toward the new name, the overturning of a respected traditional name, or confusion from the altering of a familiar name useful in navigation.
 A proposal in 2005 to rename 16th Street, N.W., in Washington, D.C., "Ronald Reagan Boulevard" exemplified all three.
 Issues of familiarity and confusion can be addressed by the street sign showing the current name and, in smaller writing, the old name.
 One compromise when the issue is more political can be "co-naming", when the old name is fully retained but the street is also given a second subsidiary name, which may be indicated by a smaller sign underneath the 'main' name.
 (See section below on "Multiple names for a single street".)